 Naturalist Photography at Work

-Naturalist photography strives to produce works that represent the working class, farmers, individuals working the land and enjoying pastimes.
-Photos that are representative of this era were taken from 1860 through 1890.
-Symbols of industry were absent from the photographs, as these images hearkened back to time before the Industrial Revolution.
-While those who used this photography style in Europe are referred to as naturalist photographers, those in the United States who used the same method are called Pictorialists.
+Naturalist photography strives to represent the working class, particularly individuals working the land and enjoying pastimes.
+These simple photos tell a story about the people or things within them, but with an artistic flair.
+Photos representative of this era were taken from 1860 to 1890, but many reproduce the style today.
+While those who use this photography style in Europe are called naturalist photographers, those in the United States are often called pictorialists.

 Vietnam Rice Paddies